joonas-yoon/speech-translator-server/TRAVIS.md

   # Setup your application stack.
 You may need to tweak these commands if you
   # doing out-of-the-ordinary docker-compose builds.
-  - docker-compose pull
-  - docker-compose build
+  - docker-compose build --pull db nginx && docker-compose build app
   - docker-compose start

   # You will want this for logging.
 If one of your containers does not build for